IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ###### 3.71.4.2.2.1 JSON Web Token Option

-The OAuth2 specifications does not indicate the structure of the access token.
+The OAuth2.1 specification does not indicate the structure of the access token.
 Actors conforming to the JSON Web Token Option shall support access tokens formatted as signed JWT Tokens.

 JWT token shall be signed as specified in JSON Web Signature [RFC7515].
 If signed, the JWS Compact Serialization (base64 encoded, with single signature or MACed) shall be used as described in [RFC7515, Section 7.1].